joergenb/arf_topic_x/presentation.md

 ---

 These organizations (and we) want isolation and data minimization between those services.
-This can be achieved by :
+Norway aims to achieve this by :

 - Each service has its own WRP registration  (wrp-instance ?)
 - Individual WRPAC to each service (but all of them will have the same organizational identifier)